 If all that is true, why is love then the last element?
 I believe it is because if we do not lay the proper foundation then the love that we add to our faith is not Biblical, Godly love but worldly love.
 Maybe this can be more easily seen in the issue of holiness/ godliness.
 It is all too common in churches for the godliness or holiness we teach to not be grounded in knowledge, self-control, and perseverance.
 Rather than a godliness that reflects God we often teach a holiness that is more reflective of the Pharisees.
 Rather than teaching our congregants to engage with a living and loving God, we teach them to follow a list of statutes, a legal code.

 When it comes to love, there are a variety of perversions that we can bring in from our worldly perspectives.
 One that I see most often ties our conception of love to our emotional response.
 Jack Crabtree, a philosopher who helped found Gutenberg College has said, “There are two kinds of people in the world.
 There’s philosophers and drug addicts.
 And, Christianity is the drug of choice for a lot of people.”
 I often see this in how people approach the issue of spiritual maturity.
 Many do not see spiritual maturity as developing greater consonance and relationship with truth but as maintaining a spiritual high.
-The problem is that to maintain that spiritual high, you often have to live in a disconnect with the everyday realities of our lives.
+The problem is that to maintain that spiritual high, you often have to live in a disconnect from the everyday realities of our lives.
 This harms us spiritually and pragmatically, is completely inconsistent with the spiritual experiences of the prophets and apostles recorded in scripture, and destroys our testimony to the world that sees us as oddballs who are not truly connected to reality.
 For many evangelicals, their conception of love is shallow and self-centered not the deep profound love called for in scripture.

 This sort of shallow love gives us a false sense of how loving we are.
-We become convinced we are loving because we have an emotional feeling which we have connected to love.
+We become convinced we are loving because we have an emotional feeling that we have connected to love.
 I would guess that most of us have heard in a church or seen on Facebook the person who spouts hate claiming that it is love.

 The problem is that it is virtually impossible to feel self-satisfied when holding ourselves against the Biblical concept of love.
 Think of the story of the Good Samaritan.
 How many of us love our neighbor in that way?
 It is also interesting to think about who the characters would be if Jesus were talking to evangelical Christians today?
 Would it be the pastor and the evangelist who walk on the other side of the road and the homosexual who helps the person in need?
 If that were the case would we be able to hear Jesus’ message or would we be distracted by our disdain for homosexuals as the first century Jews were by their disdain for the Samaritans?

 We tend to justify our love by looking at how we treat those who return our love.
 But, Jesus pointed out that even the tax collectors (the lowliest of all people in first-century Israel) love those who love them.
-The real test is how we treat those who disagree with us, who disturb us, those we find objectionable.
+The real test is how we treat those who disagree with us, who disturb us, and those we find objectionable.

-In 1 Corinthians 13, Paul tells us that love is patient (I gain encouragement from the NKJV translation suffers long), kind, does not envy, is not arrogant, or rude, it does not insist on its own way, it is not irritable, nor resentful, it does not rejoice in wrongdoing, it rejoices in truth, and it believes all things, hopes all things, endures all things, and never ends.
+In 1 Corinthians 13, Paul tells us that love is patient (I gain encouragement from the NKJV translation suffers long), kind, does not envy, is not arrogant, or rude, it does not insist on its own way, is not irritable, nor resentful, it does not rejoice in wrongdoing, it rejoices in truth, and it believes all things, hopes all things, endures all things and never ends.

 How do we measure up against that?
 How do I measure up against that?
 All of us tend to think about those traits in relationship to those who we like.
 But, scripture calls us to love those who spitefully use us.
 Ouch!
 I’ve had several situations like this over the last few years, some professional some personal.
 My situation at Louisiana College has been well documented on this site.
 It is easy to justify the anger.
 I was wronged.
 I was spitefully used.
 But, God’s call is for me to love the administration at LC despite that.
 While hanging on the cross Jesus prayed that the Father would forgive those who were killing him.
 I have to admit that that is not how I felt toward members of the administration when they violated my rights and frankly did horrible, deplorable things.
 My cry to God was not for their forgiveness but for my vindication.
 There have been similar situations in my personal life over the last couple of years.
 When I am asked why I continue to try my answer has been that “love suffers long.”
 To be honest, I haven’t always “felt” love when I have said that.
 But, I am committed to seeking out Peter’s recipe for spiritual maturity in my life.
 In my own broken flawed way, I am committed to working it out in fear and trembling.
 I fail…constantly.

 I am not always patient.
 Even when others think I am being patient, I see the impatience that I am hiding under the surface.
 I am not always kind.
 I seek to be.
 But, I fail too often.
 I can even be flat-out rude.
 I envy.
 At times, I am arrogant.
 I am an artist and an academic.
 These are two fields that almost pride an overinflated ego.
 There is no doubt that I have an ego.
-When I look back at me of 20 years ago, I see that I have grown but I also see how far I have to go.
+When I look back at myself from 20 years ago, I see that I have grown but I also see how far I have to go.
 I tend to be laid back but there are times when I insist on my way for no reason other than it is my way.
 I can be irritable…ask my kids…ask my wife.
 I can be resentful.
 Do I struggle with resentment over how I was treated in Central Louisiana?
 Yep.
 It is getting better.
 But, at times I even nurse the feelings to make sure they don’t completely fade.
 While I do think I rejoice in the truth, I, at times, also rejoice in wrongdoing.
 Do I believe all things, hope all things, endure all things?
 To be honest I have trouble even contemplating that.
 It is so immense.
 Can I behave properly in any or all of these traits of love for a time?
 Yes.
 But, without end?
 No.

 It is certainly possible for me to puff myself up about how loving I am.
 But, it is a lie.
 When I do that, I am bringing to the table a worldly vision of love.
 A Biblical vision of love is humbling.
 If we tell ourselves we are living up to it, we are lying!